I am an American, can I go to Cuba legally?

 Will my cell phone work in Cuba?
 What about internet access?

 We strongly advise you to approach your Cuba Unbound tour as an opportunity to completely unplug.
 If you embrace that attitude, we believe you will have a most authentic Cuban travel experience.
 While cell phones are not uncommon in Cuba, there are only a few US cellular companies that have service in Cuba including Verizon and AT&T. Texting is the best communication method if you do need to talk to anyone in the US.
-With Verizon and AT&T, incoming texts are currently (June 2023) 5 cents and outgoing are 50 cents.
+With Verizon and AT&T, incoming texts are currently (November, 2024) 5 cents and outgoing are 50 cents.
 Check with your provider to see if they have coverage in Cuba.

 If there is an emergency, our guides are equipped to communicate using phones and internet as needed.

-Many of our trips stay in Casa Particulares, which are private homes set up like a Bed & Breakfast.
+Your Hosts at Casa Particulares: Many of our trips stay in Casa Particulares, which are private homes set up like a Bed & Breakfast.
 These are great places to meet a local family and get to know more about Cuba.
 At the same time, these people are already more well off than most Cubans as they are renting rooms in their homes.
 The most appropriate gifts for your hosts might be small souvenirs from your home town such as postcards to show them what it looks like, or some specialty product from your region.

-Remember too that the service industry in Cuba is just like anywhere else in the world.
+Tip Generously: Remember that the service industry in Cuba is just like anywhere else in the world.
 Hotel bellhops, taxi drivers, servers in restaurants and bars all depend on tips as part of their wages.
 Cuba Unbound includes most all incidental tips on the trip (at group restaurant meals, hotel baggage handling, etc.) but you are always welcome to add your own tip over and above this.
 This money makes its way into the economy and in the end also is a big help to the locals.
 Again, your guides are happy to help navigate what an appropriate amount might be.

 Should I have a VPN on my phone or laptop?